Updated on 2026-05-26 GMT+08:00

 Node subnet of a cluster

 A subnet is a network that manages ECS network planes.
 It supports IP address management and DNS.
-ECSs in a subnet are assigned with its IP addresses.
+ECSs in a subnet are assigned IP addresses from this subnet.

 By default, ECSs in all subnets of the same VPC can communicate with one another, but ECSs in different VPCs cannot.